Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Introduction

+Our central research question is whether the perceived identity of one group member changes cooperation and norm-related cooperation outcomes.
 To test this, we conducted a between-subjects 2×3 group experiment based on established behavioural-economic games that capture cooperation and norm formation in groups.
 Participants (three humans and one programmed agent) played ten rounds of a linear Public Goods Game (PGG).
-The PGG captures how individual incentives conflict with collective welfare, requiring participants to decide how much of their endowment to allocate to a shared group account \citep{chaudhuri_sustaining_2011,fehr_cooperation_2000}.
+The PGG captures how individual incentives conflict with collective welfare, requiring participants to decide how much of their endowment to allocate to a shared group account \citep{chaudhuriSustainingCooperationLaboratory2011,fehrCooperationPunishmentPublic2000}.
 The fourth player was framed as either human or AI and followed one of three predefined strategies: unconditional cooperator (always contributes the full endowment), conditional cooperator (matches the group’s average contribution from the previous round), or free-rider (always contributes zero).
-To assess norm persistence beyond the group context, participants then completed a one-shot Prisoner’s Dilemma (PD) with a group partner \citep{nemeth_critical_1972, doebeli_models_2005, peysakhovich_habits_2016, stagnaro_good_2017, arechar_examining_2018}.
-Finally, we elicited participants’ norm perceptions through a coordination measure of social appropriateness for contribution levels \citep{krupka_identifying_2013}, along with empirical and injunctive norm expectations \citep{wang_variance_2024}.
-This combined design allows us to test whether the normative dynamics of cooperation operate equivalently when one group member is AI-labelled, and whether such norms persist beyond the immediate group context.
+To assess norm persistence beyond the group context, participants then completed a one-shot Prisoner’s Dilemma (PD) with a group partner \citep{nemethCriticalAnalysisResearch1972, doebeliModelsCooperationBased2005, peysakhovichHabitsVirtueCreating2016, stagnaroGoodInstitutionsGenerous2017, arecharExaminingSpilloversLong2018}.
+Finally, we elicited participants’ perceptions of norms through a coordination measure of social appropriateness for contribution levels \citep{krupkaIdentifyingSocialNorms2013}, along with empirical and injunctive norm expectations.
+This combined design allows us to test whether the label assigned to one group member changes contribution behaviour, norm perceptions, and subsequent cooperative choices beyond the immediate group context.